publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 [Pub.
 L. 101–239, title VI, § 6401(c)][/us/pl/101/239/s6401/c], Dec.
 19, 1989, [103 Stat.
 2259][/us/stat/103/2259], provided that:

->     “(1) Except as provided in paragraph (2), the amendments made by this section \[amending this section and [section 1396b of this title][/us/usc/t42/s1396b]\] shall apply to payments under title XIX of the Social Security Act \[this subchapter\] for calendar quarters beginning on or after April 1, 1990, with respect to eligibility for medical assistance on or after such date, without regard to whether or not final regulations to carry out such amendments have been promulgated by such date.
+>     “(1) Except as provided in paragraph (2), the amendments made by this section \[amending this section and [section 1396b of this title][/us/usc/t42/s1396b]\] shall apply to payments under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] for calendar quarters beginning on or after April 1, 1990, with respect to eligibility for medical assistance on or after such date, without regard to whether or not final regulations to carry out such amendments have been promulgated by such date.

 >     “(2) In the case of a State plan for medical assistance under title XIX of the Social Security Act which the Secretary of Health and Human Services determines requires State legislation (other than legislation appropriating funds) in order for the plan to meet the additional requirements imposed by the amendments made by this section, the State plan shall not be regarded as failing to comply with the requirements of such title solely on the basis of its failure to meet these additional requirements before the first day of the first calendar quarter beginning after the close of the first regular session of the State legislature that begins after the date of the enactment of this Act \[Dec.
 19, 1989\].
 For purposes of the previous sentence, in the case of a State that has a 2-year legislative session, each year of such session shall be deemed to be a separate regular session of the State legislature.”